SoLaiu/Github-new-class/2025/homework-3/readme.md

-## Assignemnt 3
+## Assignment 3

 ### Weekly Recap
- this week i learned about how to use basic operators,variables,and Object Wrappers. i learned what different ways they could be used.
+ This week we learned about how to use basic operators, variables, and  strings commands.
+I learned what different ways they could be used.
 ### Live link

 [Home](https://solaiu.github.io/Github-new-class/2025/homework-3/index.html)